*Please note: internal applicants only*

 · Documentation includes completion of the patient teaching record and patients preferred learning method(s).
 Understanding of these instructions is noted on the medical record and discharge summary sheet.

 · Teaches patient/family and/or significant others appropriate health information in a timely manner and shares written informational material.

-· Continual evaluation of discharge plan for appropriateness, educational needs, and changes as needed.
+· Evaluates discharge plan daily for appropriateness, educational needs, and change as needed.

 · Demonstrates ability to handle emergency situations in a prompt, precise and professional manner.

 · Demonstrates ability to delegate appropriately to non-licensed assistive personnel.